shadowborn-glitch/qa-testing-portfolio/README.md

 Coming soon — technical troubleshooting scenarios involving software, networking, and systems.

 🎯 Career Goal
 I'm working toward a career in Software Quality Assurance, with a long-term goal of developing skills in test automation and software engineering.

-I'm working toward a career in Software Quality Assurance, with a long-term goal of developing skills in test automation and software engineering.